-This social studies curriculum is based on Foundation for the Atlantic Canada Social Studies Curriculum (1999).
+This social studies curriculum is based on The Foundation for the Atlantic Canada Social Studies Curriculum (1999).
 Specific curriculum outcomes (SCOs) were developed to be congruent with key-stage curriculum outcomes (KSCOs), general curriculum outcomes (GCOs), and essential graduation learnings (EGLs).
-In addition, the processes, as well as the attitudes, values, and perspectives, of social studies are embedded in the SCOs.
+In addition, the processes, attitudes, values, and perspectives of social studies are embedded in the SCOs.